Shiraz: Etymology

-The earliest reference to the city is on Elamite clay tablets dated to 2000 BCE, found in June 1970, while digging to make a kiln for a brick factory in the south western corner of the city.
-The tablets written in ancient Elamite name a city called Tiraziš.
+Several tablets from the Persepolis treasury archives, written in the Elamite language, mention major workshops in T/Ši-ra-iz-iz-iš (read T/Širazziš), which is the ancient form of the name Shiraz.
 Phonetically, this is interpreted as /tiračis/ or /ćiračis/.
 This name became Old Persian /širājiš/; through regular sound change comes the modern Persian name Shirāz.
-The name Shiraz also appears on clay sealings found at a 2nd-century CE Sassanid ruin, east of the city.
-By some of the native writers, the name Shiraz has derived from a son of Tahmuras, the third Shāh (King) of the world according to Ferdowsi's Shāhnāma.
+The name Shiraz also appears on clay sealings found at a 2nd-century CE Sasanian ruin, east of the city.
+According to the Iranian linguist Zana Salehrad, the name Shiraz may derive from an ancient term meaning "sunlit plain" or "bright land", reflecting the region’s fertile terrain and favorable climate.
+This etymology suggests that the city’s name originally conveyed its natural abundance and strategic significance in southwestern Iran.

 History

 Pre-Islamic era

-Though, there is no definitive record of its existence prior to the late 7th century CE, few archaeological finds dating from 1933 and beyond indicate that the site or vicinity of Shiraz was likely settled in the pre-Islamic era as early as the 6th century BCE.
+Though there is no definitive record of its existence prior to the late 7th century CE, a few archaeological finds dating from 1933 and beyond indicate that the site or vicinity of Shiraz was likely settled in the pre-Islamic era as early as the 6th century BCE.
 A number of Achaemenid and Sasanian-era remains have been discovered around the city, including reliefs at Barm-e Delak to the east and Guyim to the northwest, and ruins of Sasanian fortresses at Qasr-e Abu Nasr to the east and Fahandezh.
-The latter is identified with the fortress of Shahmobad mentioned as being in Shiraz by the 10th-century geographical work, Hudud al-'alam. the Sasanian and early Islamic-era clay seals found at Qasr-e-Abu Nasr mention the name "Shiraz" alongside the name of the Sasanian administrative district of the area, Ardashir-Khwarrah.
-According to the diplomat and academic John Limbert, this indicates that the name "Shiraz" is traced back to the Elamite "Shirrazish" and that both refer to a settlement that existed at the site of Qasr-e-Abu Nasr.
+The latter is identified with the fortress of Shahmobad mentioned as being in Shiraz by the 10th-century geographical work, Hudud al-'alam.
+The Sasanian and early Islamic-era clay seals found at Qasr-e Abunasr mention the name "Shiraz" alongside the name of the Sasanian administrative district of the area, Ardashir-Khwarrah.
+According to the diplomat and academic John Limbert, this indicates that the name "Shiraz" is traced back to the Elamite "Shirrazish" and that both refer to a settlement that existed at the site of Qasr-e Abunasr.

 Interpretations of what type of settlement ancient Shiraz was vary.
 According to Berney and Ring, the lack of references to Shiraz in early Persian sources suggests the city could not have been more than a way-station in the plain in which it lies.
 On the other hand, according to Abdolmajed Arfaee, Achaemenid-era Shiraz must have been one of the most important settlements in the area.
 He bases this on its frequent appearance in the Persepolis Administrative Archives (84 different tablets) as well as the number of workers present – in groups as large as 490.
 Most textual references to Shiraz involve rations for workers; it is never mentioned as a travel destination.
 Arfaee says that Sasanian Shiraz was relatively insignificant before its re-foundation in the early Islamic period.
-According to John Limbert, however, Shiraz prospered between the 6th and 8th-centuries CE and was possibly the administrative center for the Shiraz plain until the modern city of Shiraz was founded.
+According to John Limbert, however, Shiraz prospered between the 6th and 8th centuries CE and was possibly the administrative center for the Shiraz plain until the modern city of Shiraz was founded.